diegoddox/react-redux-toastr/README.md

 ```
 <link href="http://diegoddox.github.io/react-redux-toastr/3.0.0/react-redux-toastr.min.css" rel="stylesheet" type="text/css">
 ```

+Or import the less file into to your project.
+`import 'react-redux-toastr/src/less/index.less'`

 ##### 3. The third thing you need to do is to add the `react-redux-toastr` `reducer` to Redux.

 ```